ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 Which meaning this relocation record can be solved at link time, that's why it is static mode.

-In this mode, we prereserve $gp to a specfic fixed address of both linker and loader agree to.
+In this mode, we reserve $gp to a specfic fixed address of both linker and loader agree to.
 So, the $gp cannot be allocated as a general purpose for variables.
-The following code tell llvm never allocate $gp for variables.
+The following code tells llvm never allocate $gp for variables.

 .. rubric:: LLVMBackendTutorialExampleCode/Chapter6_1/Cpu0RegisterInfo.cpp
 .. code-block:: c++